News | 11 March 2022

 Remember how much fun science experiments were in school?
 Having a compost bin can be a bit like that.
 To make compost you need a good balance of greens (high in nitrogen), browns (high in carbon), water and air.

 Tinkering with your compost set-up can be a fun thing to do both for adults and younger ones.
 Watching your food scraps and other waste turn into compost so rapidly seems magic at first!
-If you are feeling a bit lost we have this handy Home Compost Guide to help you set up your compost and troubleshoot any problems.
+If you are feeling a bit lost, check out our composting pages.

 A standing person's hand holding the metal handle of a small green plastic bucket filled with food scraps including mushrooms and citrus peel.